JuliaLang/Pkg.jl/docs/src/creating-packages.md

 [Requires.jl](https://github.com/JuliaPackaging/Requires.jl) provides, but which is now available directly through Julia, and provides added benefits such as being able to precompile the extension.

+!!! warning
+    The recommended way to use extensions is to implement new methods for _existing functions_.
+    This can include zero-method functions defined in the main package by `function f end`.
+    On the other hand, if you create _new objects_ like functions or types in the extension, it is possible to access them (see below) but it is not considered good practice.

 A useful application of extensions could be for a plotting package that should be able to plot objects from a wide variety of different Julia packages.
 Adding all those different Julia packages as dependencies of the plotting package